SUNY Oneonta Art Department Internships

-The Art Department's internship program offers opportunities to earn college credit while working on-site in a professional setting.
+The SUNY Oneonta Art Department's internship program offers opportunities to earn college credit while working on-site in a professional setting.

 Qualified juniors and seniors can earn from 1–15 credits by working at a business or institution related to their field of interest.
 Taking advantage of this program gives students first hand experience in the day to day operations of businesses, corporations, galleries, and schools and often becomes a factor in locating employment upon graduation.

-If you are a SUNY Oneonta Art, or Computer Art major interested in completing an internship, read this entire page of requirements and download the online form.
-Next, contact the Art office for further guidance.
+If you are a SUNY Oneonta Art, or Computer Art major interested in completing an internship, read this entire page of requirements here, collect all he required information, and contact the Internship Coordinator , Thomás Sakouilas for further guidance.